-Huevos rotos are one of those Spanish dishes that seem so simple and basic– borderline boring even– that it is a shock to the system when you realize how amazingly delicious they really are.
-This popular Spanish egg dish has slowly become one of my favorite Spanish foods.
-Somehow, over the past year or so, I’ve come to crave this delicious plate as I once craved things like steak and cheese subs and chicken parmesean.
-Luckily, huevos rotos is easy to make, inexpensive, and quick.
-And if I’m feeling lazy I can order it downstairs at La Chelito or at countless other neighborhood bars.
+Huevos rotos are one of those Spanish dishes that seem so simple and basic– borderline boring even.
+So it is a shock to the system when you realize how amazingly delicious they really are.
+This popular Spanish egg dish has slowly become one of my favorite Spanish meals.
+Somehow, over the past year or so, I’ve come to crave this delicious plate as I once craved things like steak and cheese subs and my mom’s chicken parmesan.

 Eggs for Dinner?